 The Occult, Witchcraft, and Magic is packed with authoritative text and a huge and inspired selection of images, some chosen from unusual sources, including some of the best-known representations of magic and the occult from around the world spanning ancient to modern times.
 400+ illustrations, 300+ in color.

 Christopher Dell holds a degree in the History of Art from the Courtauld Institute, London.
-He has written and edited several books on art and visual culture, including Freemasonry, Mythology, what makes a Masterpiece, and Monsters: A Bestiary of the Bizarre.
+He has written and edited many bestselling titles on art and visual culture, including Freemasonry, Mythology, Monsters, What Makes a Masterpiece? and The Occult, Witchcraft & Magic, all published by Thames & Hudson.